-- --solr solr_uri: Directs solrctl to a SolrCloud web API available at a given URI.
+- --solr <solr_uri>: Directs solrct1 to a SolrCloud web API available at the specified URI.
 This option is required for hosts running outside of SolrCloud.
-A sample URI might be: http://host1.cluster.com:8983/solr. - --zk zk_ensemble: Directs solrctl to a particular ZooKeeper coordination service ensemble.
+A sample URI might be: http://search01.example.com:8983/solr. - --zk <zk_ensemble>: Directs solrct1 to a particular ZooKeeper quorum.
 This option is required for hosts running outside of SolrCloud.
-For example: - host1.cluster.com:2181,host2.cluster.com:2181/solr.
-Output from solrctl commands that use the zkcli option is sent to /dev/null, so no results are displayed. - -- jaas jaas.conf: Used to identify a JAAS configuration that specifies the principal with permissions to modify solr metadata.
-The principal is typically "solr".
-In Kerberos-enabled environments where ZooKeeper ACLs protect solr metadata, you must use this parameter if you want to use solrctl to modify metadata. - --help: Prints help. - --quiet: Suppresses most solrctl messages. - --debug: Prints errors to stdout. - --trace: Prints the executed commands to stdout.
+For example: zk01.example.com:2181,zk02.example.com:2181,zk03.example.com:2181/solr.
+Output from solrct1 commands that use the --zk option is sent to /dev/null, so no results are displayed. - --jaas /path/to/jaas.conf: Used to identify a JAAS configuration that specifies the principal with permissions to modify Solr metadata.
+The principal is typically solr.
+In Kerberos-enabled environments where ZooKeeper ACLs protect Solr metadata, you must use this parameter when modifying metadata. - --help: Prints help. - --quiet: Suppresses most solrctl messages. - --debug: Prints errors to stdout. - --trace: Prints the executed commands to stdout.